guihome-diaz/training/docker/docker_training.md

   * COPY
     * to copy application's files into the new image, to a specific location (`/usr/app`)
   * WORKDIR
     * To set the working directory for our application in runtime, when the container start.
+In other words:
+      * At build, it affects _all following `Dockerfile` commands_ will be executed relative to this folder
+      * In runtime, _all `docker exec` commands_ will be executed from that folder too
+    * If the folder does not already exists inside the container it will be created for us
   * RUN
     * Add missing dependencies
     * Sources compilation